oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

         # The configurations of the notebook session will be used as defaults.
         .with_compartment_id("<compartment_ocid>")
         .with_project_id("<project_ocid>")
+        # For default networking, no need to specify subnet ID
         .with_subnet_id("<subnet_ocid>")
         .with_shape_name("VM.Standard.E3.Flex")
         # Shape config details are applicable only for the flexible shapes.